Cut Down on Vacation Costs

 “If there is a huge demand and limited supply of hotel rooms, the chance of you scoring a bargain is pretty slim, because hotel owners know that someone else will come along with the money they want,” Bianco says.
 “Trying to book early can help, or trying to find a spot [during] either side of peak demand will reduce costs.”

-By traveling during slower travel times or during the off-season, you also have the perk of more flexibility, Bianco adds.
+By traveling during slower travel times or the off-season, you also have the perk of more flexibility, Bianco adds.
 “The demand is down, but supply is up and businesses are more ready to give you a substantial discount.”

 This can also apply to flying, which is why Newsha Tarifard, owner of boutique travel company TravelWell Adventures, recommends booking airline tickets for weekday travel, particularly between Monday and Thursday.